Menu

 Year 1

 Welcome to the Maple class page!
 Here you will find lots of information about what we are doing this term as well as information about our routines, PE days and our weekly 'Star of the Week'!
-Firstly, let me give you some information about ourselves:
+Firstly, let me introduce myself:

 Teacher Bio